Lesson video

 People needed their local priest or bishop to read the Bible for them, which was written in Latin, which no one spoke anymore, in order for them to find out how to enter heaven and avoid hell.

-The Church was also important because as well as controlling what people believed, it also controlled people's lives on earth.
+The Church was also important because as well as controlling what people believed, it also controlled people's lives on Earth.

 They had to obey him if they wanted to keep their land.

-Local priests could also excommunicate people for poor behaviour, meaning they would be shunned by their community and miss out on all the positive things the Church did, like weddings and festivals."
-So hopefully your answer includes some of those key terms as well, and it follows a similar sort of line of argument to mine.
+Local priests could also excommunicate people for poor behavior, meaning they would be shunned by their community and miss out on all the positive things the Church did, like weddings and festivals.

-Right, let's summarise today's lesson.
+All right, let's summarize today's lesson.

 So the Western Church was led by the pope.